 Many middle schoolers start the year with a backpack full of fresh school supplies – clean binders, unsharpened pencils, folders that make a satisfying “crack” the first time they’re opened.
-Every year, I find that students try to put these supplies to good use at the beginning of the year and stay quite organized during the first days and weeks.
+Every year, we find that students try to put these supplies to good use at the beginning of the year and stay quite organized during the first days and weeks.

 Here are some helpful tips to help middle schoolers stay organized this September and beyond: